Find Affordable College Courses

 $45,138 Average Tuition & Fees

-University of Tulsa ranked #10 on this year’s Best Value Petroleum Engineering Schools list.
+University of Tulsa came in at #10 in this year’s edition of the Best Value Petroleum Engineering Schools ranking.
 University of Tulsa is a small private not-for-profit school located in the large city of Tulsa.

-University of Tulsa undergraduate students pay an average of $45,138 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at University of Tulsa are $45,138 a year.
 While working on their degree, petroleum engineering majors at University of Tulsa accumulate an average of around $27,000 in student debt.

 Petroleum Engineering by Region